Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Game-Theoretic decision-making in Epidemics

 To find a balanced strategy is to find the best strategy to play, given that all the other individuals are also attempting to do so.
 Given such context, a Nash equilibrium solution becomes an appropriate solution concept for the differential game formulated in Section~\ref{subsubsec:modellingReluga}. \begin{definition} Given the expected value $V_S(t;a,a_s)$ in the susceptible state and the associated population level spreading dynamics (\ref{eq:KMinReluga}), $a^*$ is a Nash equilibrium if for any possible strategy $a$, $V_S(0;a,a^*) \leq V_S(0;a^*,a^*)$. \end{definition} A Nash equilibrium is a subgame perfect equilibrium if it is also a Nash equilibrium at every state the system may pass through.
 Indeed, the Nash equilibrium can be obtained by finding the investment that maximizes the rate of increase in the individual’s expected value. \begin{lemma} If $a^*(V_S,I)$ is a subgame perfect equilibrium, then it satisfies the maximum principle

-when $a_s = a^*$ everywhere \end{lemma} One can solve for $a^*(V_s,I)$, if $\sigma(a)$ behaves well. \begin{theorem} If $\sigma(a)$ is differentiable, decreasing, and strictly convex, then $a^*$ is uniqely defined by the relations
+when $a_s = a^*$ everywhere. \end{lemma} One can solve for $a^*(V_s,I)$, if $\sigma(a)$ behaves well. \begin{theorem} If $\sigma(a)$ is differentiable, decreasing, and strictly convex, then $a^*$ is uniqely defined by the relations

-\end{theorem} From Theorem~\ref{theorem:inregula}, one knows that at the Nash equilibrium, whether an individual invests in social distancing depends on the maximum efficiency of social distancing $\beta(0)'=m$, the current infection level of the population $I$, and the expected value in susceptible state $V_S$.
-When an individual does invest in social distancing, an individual tends to invest more if the efficiency of social distancing is higher, or the current infection level $I$ is higher, or the value of the susceptible state $V_S$ is greater.
+\end{theorem} From Theorem~\ref{theorem:inregula}, one knows that at the Nash equilibrium, whether an individual invests in social distancing depends on the maximum efficiency of social distancing $\beta(0)'=m$, the current infection level of the population $I$, and the expected value in susceptible state $V_S$. {When an individual does invest in social distancing, an individual tends to invest more if any of the following values is higher: the efficiency of social distancing, the current infection level $I$, the value of the susceptible state $V_S$.}